The Substance Use Issue in Wyoming County, NY

 Partners for Prevention for Wyoming County, New York

-Partners for Prevention is a coalition who goal is to reduce substance abuse among the youth of Wyoming County.
+Partners for Prevention is a coalition whose goal is to reduce substance use among the youth of Wyoming County.
 They have several prevention programs to help fight against this issue, most of them are school-based.
 First, they have Students Against Destructive Decisions (SADD), whose objective is to bring youth to confront the risks and pressures that they may encounter in their lives, including substance use or abuse.
-Another one is Too Good for Drugs, which is a program taught between kindergarten up to 12th grade, and it consists of lessons which helps the students make better decisions and tools to not give in to peer pressure, etc. Then, there is Project Towards No Tobacco Use (TNT) and it is offered to 5th graders.
+Another one is Too Good for Drugs, which is a program taught between kindergarten up to 12th grade, and it consists of lessons that helps the students make better decisions and tools to not give in to peer pressure, etc. Then, there is Project Towards No Tobacco Use (TNT) and it is offered to 5th graders.
 With this program, students learn the consequences of using tobacco, as well as basic communication skills.
-In addition, there is the Second Step program, which provides help in schools to teach students how to navigate the different pitfalls they may deal with, including bullying, substance abuse and peer pressure, yet again to help them make good life decisions.
-And finally, there is Class Action, which is a program that consists in dividing students into different “legal teams” and have to find and present a hypothetical legal case where an individual was harmed or injured due to underage drinking.
+In addition, there is the Second Step program, which provides help in schools to teach students how to navigate the different pitfalls they may deal with, including bullying, substance use and peer pressure, yet again to help them make good life decisions.
+And finally, there is Class Action, which is a program that consists in dividing students into different "legal teams" and having to find and present a hypothetical legal case where an individual was harmed or injured due to underage drinking.
 This is a good way to teach them what the consequences of underage drinking can be.
 In addition to all this, they also provide the community with training on how to administer NARCAN, which is used commonly for reversing overdoses, so they can help save lives.